 According to a January 2018 fact sheet published by the World Health Organization (WHO), nearly 800,000 people around the world die of suicide annually.
 In the United States, suicide, a preventable cause of death, is the 10th-leading cause of death.
 WHO recognizes suicide as a public health priority and says raising community awareness and breaking down taboos is key for countries to make suicide prevention effective.

 People who die by suicide are affected by various factors that lead to such a final decision.
 Suicidal behavior is complex and the reasons for it are not always clear.
-Risk factors that affect a person who is suicidal include the person’s age, gender, ethnicity, and others.
+Risk factors that affect a person who is suicidal include a person’s age, gender, ethnicity, and others.
 Other risk factors include:

 While there is not one cause of someone deciding to take their own life, research suggests that addiction and suicide are linked and that the ties between the two grow stronger the longer drugs and alcohol are abused.

 Past research seems to suggest that people with a substance use disorder are more likely to die by suicide than the general population, according to a Psychology Today article on the subject.
-It also notes that in addition to substance abuse increasing the likelihood that one will die from suicide, substance abuse is also used as a means to do it.
+It also notes that in addition to substance abuse increases the likelihood that one will die from suicide, substance abuse is also used as a means to do it.
 “Roughly 1 in 3 people who die from suicide are under the influence of drugs, typically opiates such as oxycodone or heroin, or alcohol.
 Poisoning is the third-leading method used in suicide deaths, and drugs make up 75 percent of suicide deaths due to poisoning,” the article says.

 Alcohol use disorder, also known as alcoholism, can increase someone’s depressive state or cause them to become depressed as they use.
 This connection keeps people trapped and they are advised to seek professional help to get them out of this abusive pattern.